-The requirements in the Provisions which specify that POTWs that are authorized to discharge 5 MGD or greater must conduct routine chronic toxicity testing will likely result in an increase in the number of facilities that are required to conduct routine chronic toxicity monitoring.
+The requirements in the Provisions which specify that POTW dischargers that are authorized to discharge at a rate equal or greater than 5 MGD and are required to have a pretreatment program must conduct routine chronic toxicity testing will likely result in an increase in the number of facilities that are required to conduct routine chronic toxicity monitoring.
 The review of a representative sample of permits revealed that most of the permits for POTW dischargers of this size already require the dischargers to conduct routine chronic toxicity monitoring.

 Because this option provides clear thresholds for establishing when a reasonable potential exists and requires that the Regional Water Boards use all toxicity test data generated within five years prior to permit issuance, reissuance, renewal, or reopening to evaluate if the discharger has exceeded those thresholds for establishing reasonable potential, the option will likely lead to an increase in the number of non-storm water NPDES dischargers that are required to conduct routine monitoring for chronic and/or acute toxicity and comply with toxicity effluent limitations.

-The option would continue to allow the Regional Water Boards to determine reasonable potential based on other factors, such as the nature and type of discharge or chemicals used by a facility that may potentially cause toxicity.
+The option would continue to allow the Regional Water Boards to determine reasonable potential based on other factors, such as the nature and type of discharge or chemicals used by a facility that may potentially cause toxicity, fish die off observations, data using a different concentration than the IWC, lack of available dilution, water quality and beneficial uses of the receiving water, the presence of endangered or threatened species or critical habitat.
 Therefore, it is likely that where a discharge has been determined to have reasonable potential to cause or contribute to an exceedance of a narrative toxicity water quality objective, that discharge will also be determined to have reasonable potential to cause or contribute to an exceedance of the numeric toxicity water quality objective.

 Advantages and Disadvantages

 This option has the advantage of providing a clear procedure for analyzing and determining when a non-storm water NPDES discharger has reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.
 The determination would be consistent with the TST approach and the recommendations in Appendix E of U.S. EPA’s TST Implementation document (U.S. EPA, June 2010).
-Dischargers that do not have toxicity test data from at least four tests, using species selected by the Regional Water Board from Table 1 of the Provisions, which were generated within five years prior to permit issuance, reissuance, or reopening (to address toxicity requirements) the discharger would be required to conduct additional toxicity tests so that a minimum of four tests could be analyzed using the TST approach, therefore, assuring that sufficient data is available to Regional Water Boards to make an assessment.
+Dischargers that do not have toxicity test data from at least four tests, using species selected by the Regional Water Board from Table 1 of the Provisions, which were generated within five years prior to permit issuance, reissuance, or reopening (if the permit reopening is to address toxicity requirements) the discharger would be required to conduct additional toxicity tests so that a minimum of four tests could be analyzed using the TST approach, therefore, assuring that sufficient data is available to Regional Water Boards to make an assessment.
 This option still provides flexibility to Regional Water Boards to use other relevant information for determining reasonable potential and older data for analyzing reasonable potential.
 This option would lead to greater statewide consistency in making reasonable potential findings.

-This option also imposes more stringent requirements than the Clean Water Act by not requiring a reasonable potential analysis and requiring the Water Boards to include chronic toxicity monitoring and chronic toxicity effluent limitations in the NPDES permit for all POTWs authorized to discharge at a flow equal to or greater than five MGD.
-By requiring all POTW’s that discharge at this volume to conduct regular chronic toxicity testing, a measure of protection is assured for their receiving waters.
+This option also imposes more stringent requirements than the Clean Water Act by not requiring a reasonable potential analysis and requiring the Water Boards to include chronic toxicity monitoring and chronic toxicity effluent limitations in the NPDES permit for all POTW discharges that are authorized to discharge at a rate equal to or greater than five MGD and are required to have a pretreatment program.
+By requiring all POTW discharges that are authorized discharge at this rate and are required to have a pretreatment program to conduct regular chronic toxicity testing, a measure of protection is assured for their receiving waters.